 - As a play board for building large scenes

-This post contains Amazon affiliate links, which means that if you make a purchase through the links, I will earn a small percentage of the sale at no additional cost to you.
+We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+In addition, text links to merchants in this post are affiliate links, which means that if you buy something through a link, I will earn a small percentage of the sale at no additional cost to you.
 I was given a set of peel and stick baseplates to review, but the opinions in this post are completely mine.

 As soon as the board was ready for play, Owen built the coolest scene with a river and a dragon and a little mini castle.
 If you put baseplates right on the carpet, there is too much “squish” to be able to attach the bricks.
 This board provides a sturdy surface for building.

 And then the great part is that the board fits under the bed when he is finished playing!
 We like to keep our bedroom floors somewhat picked up each day (most days, anyway), so it’s fantastic to easily put this away.

 - One 24 x 36 white board with a wood frame from Hobby Lobby, or something similar.
 It was just over $8 with a 40% off coupon, so not a bad price at all!

 - 6 green peel and stick baseplates – They come in packs of 4 for $29.99, or you can order 1 for $8.95.
 There are several other colors to choose from.

 - LEGO® bricks

 Awhile back, we were given a box of Peel and Stick Baseplates from Creative QT.
 Life has been so crazy that the baseplates sat in the box for way too long!
 But they were the perfect thing for this project.
 I am skeptical of anything that is not official LEGO® brand, so I was hoping that they would hold the bricks tightly.
 They do!
 Also, the peel and stick element is fantastic.
 The adhesive is strong, and it’s definitely easier and less mess than super glue or something similar.